PLATE: Plasticity-Tunable Efficient Adapters for Geometry-Aware Continual Learning: Discussion and Conclusion

 We studied catastrophic forgetting in parameter-efficient adaptation of foundation models in the practically relevant regime where the pretraining distribution $P_0$ is unavailable and replay is impractical.
-Our analysis isolates \emph{functional drift on old inputs} as the central geometric driver of worst-case forgetting: as soon as an update family permits nonzero drift on $P_0$, it necessarily contains directions that incur a nontrivial forgetting floor, while controlling drift also controls restricted curvature and yields an upper bound on worst-case forgetting.
-Together, these results suggest a simple principle for data-free continual learning: design update families that keep output drift on $P_0$ small.

-Guided by this principle, we proposed \textsc{PLATE}, a structured PEFT adapter $\Delta W = BAQ^\top$ that is fully data-free with respect to $P_0$: $B$ concentrates plasticity on redundant output channels and $Q$ restricts updates to a weight-derived low-energy input subspace computed once from frozen weights.
-Across controlled continual-learning benchmarks and LLM specialization, PLATE matches LoRA on new-task gains while substantially improving retention, and it exposes practical knobs to navigate the retention--plasticity spectrum.
-In practice, $r$ (the number of plastic output channels) is the primary control for adaptation capacity and forgetting, while $\tau$ provides a secondary control that increases expressivity with a smaller retention cost.
+Our analysis identifies \emph{functional drift on old inputs} as the key geometric quantity governing worst-case forgetting: if an update family permits nonzero drift on $P_0$, it necessarily contains directions that incur a nontrivial forgetting floor, while controlling drift also controls restricted curvature and yields an upper bound on worst-case forgetting.
+This suggests a simple design principle: build update families that keep output drift on $P_0$ small.
+We instantiate this principle with \textsc{PLATE}, a structured PEFT adapter $\Delta W = BAQ^\top$ that is fully data-free with respect to $P_0$: it restricts updates to a weight-derived low-energy input subspace and concentrates plasticity on redundant output channels.
+LoRA remains appealing as a simple and robust default; however, when retention is a first-class constraint, methods with finer control over forgetting are needed.
+PLATE is designed for this setting: it matches LoRA on new-task gains while improving retention across continual-learning benchmarks and LLM specialization, and it exposes explicit retention--plasticity control via $(r,\tau)$.
+More broadly, the drift--curvature link of Theorem~\ref{thm:drift-upper}, together with its empirical validation in Section~\ref{sec:mechanism}, suggests a method-agnostic evaluation lens: any new continual-learning method, whether it modifies $B$, $Q$, or neither, can be assessed by how well it controls $\varepsilon(S)$ on the old distribution, independently of its parameter count or architectural family.